andrew/ultimate-awesome/README.md

 - [awesome-cloud-dx](https://github.com/awesome-cloud-dx/awesome-cloud-dx) - A list of tools that make developer experience with cloud providers easier.
 - [awesome](https://github.com/ceramicnetwork/awesome) - A list of awesome projects built on Ceramic.
 - [fucking-awesome-mac](https://github.com/correia-jpv/fucking-awesome-mac) -  Now we have become very big, Different from the original idea.
 Collect premium software in various categories.
 With repository stars⭐ and forks🍴.
-- [awesome-founder-communities](https://github.com/DirectorySurf/awesome-founder-communities) - A curated list of the best online communities for startup founders, indie makers, solopreneurs, and creators to connect, learn, and grow.
 - [awesome-edge-intelligence-collections](https://github.com/fangvv/awesome-edge-intelligence-collections) - About DNN compression and acceleration on Edge Devices.
 - [awesome-llm-devops](https://github.com/flavienbwk/awesome-llm-devops) - A list of DevOps features enabled by awesome LLM software.
 - [awesome-TCGA](https://github.com/IARCbioinfo/awesome-TCGA) - Curated list of TCGA resources.